bem-site/bem-js-tutorial/02-Modifiers/02-Modifiers.en.md

 Here a corresponding element is given the `status_on` modifier so that its light turns on and the previously active projector is set `status_off`.

-Modifiers are set on elements with the already familiar `setMod` helper with an optional first parameter which means an element name.
+Modifiers are set on elements with the already familiar `setMod` helper called on an element instance found through `_elem`.

 So, by providing different parameters to the same `setMod` function you can: